hessu/aprsc/doc/INSTALLING.md

 document for instructions.

 If your distribution has systemd (try 'systemctl' to find out if you do), proceed with the systemd instructions.
-If not, proceed with the non-systemd instructions.
+If not, proceed with the old-fashioned non-systemd instructions.

 Startup with systemd
 -----------------------